Fala (dog): After Roosevelt's death

 President Roosevelt died at Warm Springs, Georgia, on April 12, 1945.
 In the minutes after his death, Fala behaved very strangely.
 FDR biographer Jim Bishop wrote about the death scene: "... a snapping, snarling series of barks was heard.
 No one had paid any attention to Fala.
 He had been dozing in a corner of the room.
 For a reason beyond understanding, he ran directly for the front screen door and knocked his head against it.
 The screen broke and he crawled through and ran snapping and barking up into the hills.
 There, Secret Service men could see him, standing alone, unmoving, on an eminence.
 This led to the quiet question: 'Do dogs really know?'"

 Fala attended Roosevelt's funeral and went to live with the widowed Eleanor Roosevelt at Val-Kill.
 She took great pleasure in Fala's company, and the two became inseparable companions.
 She often mentioned Fala in her newspaper column, "My Day", and wrote of him in her autobiography:

 It was Fala, my husband's little dog, who never really readjusted.
 Once, in 1945, when General Eisenhower came to lay a wreath on Franklin's grave, the gates of the regular driveway were opened and his automobile approached the house accompanied by the wailing of the sirens of a police escort.
 When Fala heard the sirens, his legs straightened out, his ears pricked up and I knew that he expected to see his master coming down the drive as he had come so many times.
 Later, when we were living in the cottage, Fala always lay near the dining-room door where he could watch both entrances just as he did when his master was there.
 Franklin would often decide suddenly to go somewhere and Fala had to watch both entrances in order to be ready to spring up and join the party on short notice.
 Fala accepted me after my husband's death, but I was just someone to put up with until the master should return.

-During November 1945 Fala was hospitalized for a week after being attacked at the family's Hyde Park estate by Elliott Roosevelt's 135 lb bull mastiff, Blaze.
+In November 1945, Fala was hospitalized for a week after being attacked at the family's Hyde Park estate by Elliott Roosevelt's 135 lb Bullmastiff, Blaze.
 Fala had been staying with Margaret Suckley and visited Hyde Park.
 He was on a leash when the larger dog jumped on him, slashing his back and right eye.
 The attack ended when someone struck Blaze with a rock and dazed him.
 Blaze was euthanized as a precaution against future attacks and tested negative for rabies.

 Suffering from deafness and failing health, Fala was euthanized on April 5, 1952, two days before his twelfth birthday.
 Fala is buried in a marked grave about 10 yd behind the Roosevelt tombstone in the Rose Garden at Springwood, beside Chief (1918–1933), the Roosevelts' German Shepherd.